apache/apisix-website/website/blog/2021/12/22/google-logging.md

 ### Verify plugin is running normally

-1. Run the following command to send a request to Google Logging.
+1. Run the following command to send a request to Google Cloud Logging.

    ```shell
     curl -i http://127.0.0.1:9080/logging.do